dswisher/buildings-and-baddies/README.md

 # TODO List

 * Add Pathfinding
-  * Add a unit that is smaller than the current ones, add a unit that is larger than the current ones
+  * Add a unit that is smaller than the current ones (less than 1 CellSize), add a unit that is larger than the current ones (more then 2*CellSize)
+  * Add a way to quickly plop down a predefined set of buildings
+  * Implement something basic, like breadth-first
   * Implement simple A* - when destination specified, units calc path to destination and follows that path, clearance ignored
   * Enhance to use clearance-based pathing
   * If unit is "stuck", recalculate path
   * Multiple units going to same destination should follow-the-leader
+* Load/save game settings
+* Add a details "popup" to show information about the unit under the cursor, to debug glitches
 * Add some sort of selection mode (select all hover bots, etc)
 * Add a "build menu", so one key opens a "dialog" where user can choose what to build
 * Refactor `Game1.cs` so it is a little more manageable